plotly/dash-cytoscape/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] All changes were documented in CHANGELOG.md.
 - [ ] All tests on CircleCI have passed.
 - [ ] All Percy visual changes have been approved.
-- [ ] Two people have :dancer:'d the pull request.
-You can be one of these people if you are a Dash Cytoscape core contributor.
+- [ ] At least one person has :dancer:'d the pull request.

 ## Reference Issues